Akamas Docs

 Akamas aliases

-The Akamas CLI allows using a set of alias or shortcuts for many resources.
+The Akamas CLI allows using a set of aliases or shortcuts for many resources.

 Any resource can be specified using either the singular or plural form.
 Furthermore, the shortcuts listed below are available: